mokujin-theme/mokujin-ncmpcpp-theme/README.md

 ## License
-This stuff is licensed under the GNU General Public License v3+
+This stuff is licensed under the GNU General Public License v3+.
+See LICENSE for details.